-DOM trees were not meant to describe the semantic structure, but to merely describe presentation.
-Therefore, simply examining the DOM tree of a webpage to determine the segments of the webpage will result in some missed segments.
-For example, assume a table of camera models, camera descriptions, and camera prices, separated into the columns of the table.
+DOM trees were not meant to describe the semantic structure but to merely describe presentation.
+Therefore, simply examining the web page’s DOM tree to determine the web page segments will result in some missed segments.
+For example, assume a table of camera models, camera descriptions, and camera prices, separated into the table’s columns.
 The column of prices should be a segment because the column contains just numbers.
 However, nodes in the DOM tree of the webpage that represent the camera prices may not have the same parent in the DOM tree.

-If a page is analyzed for the way it appears visually, and broken into little blocks, and then explored to see how the content of those different blocks relate to each other, then some sense of which blocks belong together and which don’t might make sense.
-Blocks with different background colors, or which are separated by horizontal or vertical lines, or which use different font sizes or colors or styles, or which are separated by white space may be within different segments.
+If a page is analyzed for how it appears visually, broken into little blocks, and then explored to see how the content of those different blocks relate to each other, then some sense of which blocks belong together and which don’t might make sense.
+Blocks with different background colors, or which are separated by horizontal or vertical lines, use different font sizes or colors or styles or separated by white space, maybe within different segments.

 A visual segmentation of a web page may also miss some segments on some web page configurations.

 The patent filing provides a set of five heuristics or rules (listed in the abstract below) that it might follow in segmenting pages.